Help us make DevTools Tips better! Fill out this survey to tell us more about your DevTools habits and frustrations.

 Find your web component's custom element code

-In Firefox, when inspecting elements (in the Inspector panel), you can click on the custom badge to...
+In Firefox, when inspecting elements (in the Inspector panel), you can click on the custom badge to go straight to the custom element's JavaScript source code....
 Read moreCategories:Supported by:

 -